mleonowicz/3DJigsawSolver/README.md

 ## Implementation

-We take an input - either 3D image, or a video (in that case the time will be considered as third dimension).
-We split it into the $n$ identically shaped puzzles to form a puzzle of $W \times H \times Z$ shape.
+We take the input - either 3D image, or a video (in that case the time will be considered as third dimension).
+We split it into $n$ identically shaped puzzles to form a puzzle of $W \times H \times Z$ shape.
 We then follow the genetic algorithm of the form:
 * Create an initial population - each invididual has randomly placed puzzle pieces.
 * For each generation:
     * Evaluate the cureent population.
-    * Pick $N_E$ elites that remain in the population
+    * Pick $N_E$ elites that remain in the population.
     * Randomly choose (with weights based on fitness values) two members of population and apply crossover operator on them to create a new offspring.
+    With $\beta$ probability perform mutation in a procedure described below.
     Repeat that until the population is full.
-    * With $\beta$ probability perform mutation of the new member in a procedure described below.
-* Alogrithm returns puzzle solution with the best fitness score.
+* Return puzzle solution with the best fitness score.

 ### Fitness

-Lets define the dissimilarity function between two puzzle pieces $x_i$ and $x_j$, where $x_i, x_j$ are of size $W \times H \times Z$.
-We compare them in the front-back direction, i. e. $x_j$ is the backward piece and $x_i$ is the frontal one.
+We define the dissimilarity function between two puzzle pieces $x_i$ and $x_j$, where $x_i, x_j$ are of size $W \times H \times Z$.
+Lets assume, that the pieces are in front-back relation, i. e. $x_j$ is the backward piece and $x_i$ is the frontal one.
+Their dissimilarity (considering this front-back relation) $D_Z$ is caluclated as follows:

 $$D_Z(x_i, x_j, r) = \sqrt{\sum_{w=1}^W \sum_{h=1}^H \sum_{c=1}^3 (x_i(w, h, Z, c) - x_j(w, h, 1, c))^2}$$

-$D_H, D_W$ are dissimilarity functions for the up-down and left-right directions respectively and are defined analogously.
+$D_H, D_W$ are dissimilarity functions for the up-down and left-right directions respectively and are defined in the same way.

 Intuitively, we calculate the difference between adjecent borders of two pieces (in rgb format) that are next to each other.
 It is based on a premise, that adjecent pieces in the original puzzle should share similar coloring.

-Fitness function of the entire puzzle solution is the sum over dissimilarity measures between all pairing of neighbour pieces in all three directions.
+Fitness function of the entire puzzle solution is the sum over dissimilarity measures between all pairs of neighbour pieces in all three directions.

 ### Crossover

 During the crossover operation we maintain a kernel - set of pieces with relative position saved.
 We add new pieces to the kernel iteratively by taking the best fit piece for the current configuration in a greedy manner.
 The exact position of each piece is set at the final step of the kernel creation, when all puzzle pieces are added into the kernel.
-The intuition behind the operation is that when we have a matching pair of pieces, it should be possible to shift the around 'the board'.
+The intuition behind the operation is that when adding a new piece to the kernel it should be possible to shift around 'the board'.
-We do not want to fix the puzzle piece into a single place, but rather we place the piece based on its position relative to other pieces.
+We do not want to fix the puzzle piece into a single position, but rather we place the piece based on its position relative to other pieces.

 Crossover operator definition:
 * Start by adding a random piece into the kernel
-* Every time a new puzzle is added, check each of its borders that is not taken (left, right, up, down, forward, backward) and for each of those borders calculate which piece is the best fit for that place using the following steps.
+* Every time a new puzzle is added, check each of its borders that is not occupied (left, right, up, down, forward, backward) and for each of those borders calculate which piece is the best fit for that place using the following steps.
     * If both parents have the the same puzzle adjecent to the piece under consideration and this puzzle is in the available pieces it is used and added to the kernel.
     * If the added puzzle has a best-buddy puzzle in the available piece and it is an adjecent puzzle in at least one of the parents then it is added to the kernel.
     * Puzzle that is the best fitting puzzle from the available pieces is added to the kernel.